 Working with a Wellness Intuitive is like shining a flood light into a dark tunnel so you can clearly see your end destination and feel totally safe and secure along the way.
 It is essential to hold unwavering faith that each step of the way will be safe, secure and steady under your feet so that you do not disappear into a deep sinkhole.
 Many baby steps will support your passage towards the comforting light in the distance until you remember your true purpose and release the fears that keep you tethered in the dark.

 Living The Low Life

-In its extreme form, this can lead to panic attacks but may also manifest as hypersensitivity, lack of assertiveness, lack of confidence, poor boundaries within relationships, self sabotaging, anxiety, sexual dysfunction or depression.
-Symptoms of low self-esteem can sometimes last for many years so it is best to recognise them early so that you can take the necessary steps to eliminate any false perceptions that are preventing you living a prosperous and fulfilling life.
+In its extreme form, this can lead to panic attacks but may also manifest as hypersensitivity, lack of assertiveness, lack of confidence, poor boundaries within relationships, self-sabotaging, anxiety, sexual dysfunction or depression.
+Symptoms of low self-esteem can sometimes last for many years so it is best to recognize them early so that you can take the necessary steps to eliminate any false perceptions that are preventing you living a prosperous and fulfilling life.